vlameiras/cognibase-web/README-CHAT-CONFIGURATION.md

 # For regular API
 OPENAI_MODEL=gpt-4o
-SYSTEM_PROMPT="You are a helpful AI assistant for ZettaBase, a company that specializes in AI solutions for businesses.
+SYSTEM_PROMPT="You are a helpful AI assistant for CogniBase, a company that specializes in AI solutions for businesses.
 Answer questions concisely and professionally."
 ```

 ## API Selection